AntonioTorres23/OpenGL_Notes/Shadow Mapping.md

 **Over Sampling**

 Another visual discrepancy which you make like or dislike is that regions outside the light's visible frustum are considered to be in shadow while they're (usually) not.
-This happens because projected coordinates outside the light's frustum are higher
+This happens because projected coordinates outside the light's frustum are higher than 1.0 and thus sample the depth texture outside its default range of $[0,1]$.
+Based on the texture's wrapping method, we will get incorrect depth results not based on the real depth values from